Tempo logotype

 Airtable offers a Jira connector for data integration.
 It isn't a Jira-native SPM system – portfolio hierarchy, CapEx/OpEx governance, and capacity planning tied to live Jira delivery data aren't available out of the box.

 Yes.
-Tempo Timesheets and Tempo Financial Manager support CapEx/OpEx (capital vs operating expense classification) accounts, labor cost tracking, budget vs. actuals, and expense governance.
+Tempo Timesheets and Tempo Financial Manager support CapEx/OpEx accounts, labor cost tracking, budget vs. actuals, expense governance, plus revenue and cost forecasting and project and portfolio profitability.

 Tempo's named Atlassian Rovo agents include the Timesheets Worklog Assistant (natural-language time logging from Jira activity), Timesheets Summary Analyzer (allocation reads for project and team leads), Time Insights for Jira (user-level summaries), Structure View Builder, Structure Formula Assistant, and Custom Charts Assistant.
 Every Timesheets suggestion needs human approval before it posts to a CapEx or OpEx account, and entries stay auditable line by line.
 Rovo is available across paid Atlassian Cloud plans, with full credit allocations on Premium and Enterprise.